 top of page

-Please see the policies on scheduling, billing, and expectations below.
-If you have any specific questions on these, please feel free to check out the FAQs or contact me!
+Below are my policies on scheduling, billing, and lesson expectations.
+If you have any specific questions, please feel free to check out the FAQs or contact me!

 Hello!
 I am very happy to welcome you/your child to my studio.
 Please read the following policies carefully, as they contain very important information.
 If you are interested in starting, please fill out the Lesson Interest Form here.
 I look forward to teaching you!